Mr-Bigworth/MMCA/README.md

 # MMCA

-**Update on 2024/7/31: This paper has been accepted by the ACM Multimedia 2024.
+**Update on 2024/7/31: This paper has been accepted by the ACM Multimedia 2024 (Oral).
 Our code will be released soon!**